wagaweb/waboot/README.md

 **v2.2.x**

-:white_check_mark: The "wordpress" template directory will be removed.
+- :white_check_mark: The "wordpress" template directory will be removed.

-:white_check_mark: Bugfix.
+- :white_check_mark: Bugfix.

+**v2.3.x**

+- :white_check_mark: Exclusive support for WBF 1.1.0

+- Bugfix

 :tada: Official Waboot launch! :rocket:

-**v2.3.x**
+**v2.4.x**

+- Components repository

+**Future releases**

+- Full support for customizer

 - Implementation of tests
-- Full support for customizer
-- Bugfix

 We are studying a way to make Bootstrap optional (available as component) and to allow developers to use their grid system by hooking into filters and specify their grid classes.